JonathanDavis22/liri-node-app/README.md

-Project Title
-One Paragraph of project description goes here
+# Liri-Node-App

+A Siri-style JavaScript/Node application.

-Getting Started
+## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Using Node and your Liri application, search Spotify for a song, Bands In Town for if a musical artist or group is playing in your city soon, or OMDB for information about any movie you might be curious about.

-Prerequisites
+### Prerequisites
-What things you need to install the software and how to install them

-Give examples
+Node, Moment, Axios, Request.

-Installing
+### Installing
-A step by step series of examples that tell you how to get a development env running

-Say what the step will be

-Give the example
-And repeat

-until finished
-End with an example of getting some data out of the system or using it for a little demo

-Running the tests
-Explain how to run the automated tests for this system

-Break down into end to end tests
-Explain what these tests test and why

-Give an example
-And coding style tests
-Explain what these tests test and why

-Give an example
-Deployment
-Add additional notes about how to deploy this on a live system
+Download the repository.
+Create a .env file with your individual API keys.
+Open your terminal and run the Liri JavaScript file in Node.
+Search by using the commands spotify-this-song, movie-this, and concert-this.

-Built With
+## Built With

-Dropwizard - The web framework used
+* [Node](https://nodejs.org/api/http.html) - The JavaScript runtime used
-Maven - Dependency Management
+* [Spotify API](https://developer.spotify.com/documentation/web-api/) - Used to search songs
+* [OMDB API](http://www.omdbapi.com/) - Used to search movies
-ROME - Used to generate RSS Feeds
+* [Bands In Town](https://manager.bandsintown.com/support/bandsintown-api) - Used to search bands in town

-Contributing
+## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-Versioning
-We use SemVer for versioning.
-For the versions available, see the tags on this repository.

-Authors
+## Authors
-Billie Thompson - Initial work - PurpleBooth
-See also the list of contributors who participated in this project.

-License
-This project is licensed under the MIT License - see the LICENSE.md file for details

-Acknowledgments
-Hat tip to anyone whose code was used
-Inspiration
-etc
+* **Jonathan Davis** - *Initial work* - (https://github.com/JonathanDavis22)